 - Fluency in English; command of German is appreciated

-- Research experience and an Internet research project of your own
+- Research experience and a research project of your own that you want to pursue

-- Letter of motivation explaining your interest in the fellowship, your expectations and your research background (1 page)
+- Motivation letter explaining your interest in the HIIG Fellowship, research background, and your expectations (1 page)

-- Optional: your latest publication or work sample covering Internet research (maximum of 1 paper / chapter / presentation in English or German)
+- Optional: one writing or work sample covering internet research (in English or German)